NxRLab/nxr_baxter/readme.md

 - `skeleton_filter.py` is the filter that Jarvis wrote with Jon to filter out noise from the Asus.
 This comes from a white paper that Microsoft published.

+- `test_moveit.py` is a script I (Adam) wrote to try and get MoveIt working with Cartesian space stuff.
+I used it to post questions about how to do this on the brr-users group as well as the moveit-users group.
+It now contains testing for doing Inverse Kinematics to get around using moveit cartesian space planning.

+- `test_skel_distance.py` is a script that prints someone's x, y, and z locations according to the Asus to try and clip the space that the Asus sees.

+- `the_robot.py` provides `The_Robot` class which does the "robot" dance.

+- `trajectory.py` contains the `Trajectory` class which allows an easier interface to Trajectory objects.
+I dont think we actually ended up using this.

+- `vector_operations.py` contains a number of useful functions for dealing with 3 dimensional quantities